View the SAF System Clinical Guidelines:

 Lubrication should be done through the suitable handpiece adapter.
 Make sure the lubrication nozzle is well fitted into the handpiece and spray for several seconds, until clear oil comes out of the other side of the handpiece head.
+In case of improper rotation of the RDT3 head, washing and soaking in hot water may help remove sodium hypochlorite remnants.
 Oil the RDT3 handpiece after every use.

 3. Irrigation system maintenance : Irrigation fluids such as NaOCl may harm the electrical parts™, etc.).